To identity and beyond—One architect's viewpoint

 - It is not the same as multi-tenant and requires additional user provisioning workflows.

-- It doesn't move your tenant (your Azure AD) to another geography.
+- It doesn't move your tenant (your Microsoft Entra ID) to another geography.

 Delegation of administration